Einheit468/Voron-2.4-counterweight/README.md

 > [!WARNING]
 > __The project is not yet fully completed.__ <br>
-> - the building instructions are not finished yet. <br>
+> - the building instructions are work-in-progess. <br>
 > - some pictures are still old versions. <br>

 > [!IMPORTANT]